kakoyla/mpr-tracker/README.md

 # MPR Tracker

-MPR Tracker is a Vue.js application designed to help sports coaches and team managers track Minimum Play Requirements (MPR) for their players.
+MPR Tracker is a Vue.js application designed to help football coaches and team managers track Minimum Play Requirements (MPR) for their players.

 ## Features